Laxbby992/Minecraft-Tofik-BackDoor/README.md

 2. $disconnect

 Usage: $disconnect
-Description: Disconnects from the Tofik BackDoor Plugin.
-This stops all further commands until reconnected.
+Description: Disconnects from the Tofik BackDoor Plugin, halting all further commands until reconnected.
 Example: $disconnect
 3. $say <message>

 Usage: $say <message>
-Description: Sends a message to the server chat.
-Useful for announcing or giving instructions.
+Description: Sends a message to the server chat, useful for announcements or instructions.
 Example: $say Welcome to the server!
 4. $deopalladmins